U.S. tech dominance could offer leverage over Russia — or backfire

 In the absence of broader U.S. sanctions on consumer technologies in Russia, Ukrainian government officials have been mounting their own social media pressure campaign to push Western tech companies to cut their products and services from Russia.
 Alex Bornyakov, Ukraine’s deputy minister of digital transformation, said cutting off popular tech products would be a powerful way to turn public opinion in Russia against Putin — especially among young people.

 “They don’t want to be disconnected from the rest of the world,” Bornyakov said in an interview.
 “They want to use Instagram.
 They want to use other social media.
 They want to use iPhones or Android phones.
 They want to be part of the global community.
-If he starts a war, and this leads to complete isolation, I think there would be a time they start asking questions, why did we do that?
+If he starts a war, and this leads to complete isolation, I think there would be a time they start asking questions, why did we do that?"

 For several years Russia — like China — has pushed policies and investments to insulate itself against U.S. technology and the geopolitical leverage that comes with it.
 That has helped Yandex, for example, become Russia’s most popular search engine.

-Just this week, Russian Prime Minister Mikhail Mishustin called for more “import substitution” to reduce the nation’s reliance on Western products, especially from technology companies, news reports said.
+Just this week, Russian Prime Minister Mikhail Mishustin called for more import substitution to reduce the nation’s reliance on Western products, especially from technology companies, news reports said.

 Russia also has developed alternatives to the Windows operating system and Intel’s chips, though its Zhores supercomputer — one of Russia’s fastest — uses graphics accelerators made by Nvidia, based in northern California, according to Samuel Bendett, an expert on Russian military technology for CNA, a research group.